-- He shall be at least a college graduate or have sufficient experience in managing the business to substitute for such formal education; - He shall be at least twenty one (21) years old; - He shall have proven to possess integrity and probity; and - He shall be assiduous; - He should not be engaged in any business which competes with or is antagonistic to that of the Company.
+- to possess integrity and probity; and

+- He shall be assiduous;

+- He should not be engaged in any business which competes with or is antagonistic to that of the Company.

-In addition, an Independent Director should, apart from his fees and shareholdings, have business no or relationship with the Company, which could, or could reasonably be perceived to, materially interfere with the exercise of his independent judgment in carrying out responsibilities as a director.
+In addition, an Independent Director should, apart from his fees and shareholdings, have no business or relationship with the Company, which could, or could reasonably be perceived to, materially interfere with the exercise of his independent judgment in carrying out his responsibilities as a director.

-T T Company's CG Manual.
-Election: As prescribed in the Company's By-laws the members of the Board shall be elected at the regular meeting of stockholders.
-In addition, as provided in the Company By-laws, during the regular meeting of stockholders, the Chairman of the meeting informs all stockholders in attendance of the mandatory requirement of electing independent directors. b.
+b.
 Re-appointment (i) Executive Directors The procedure for the Selection/Appointment of Executive Directors as discussed above is also adopted in case of re-appointment.
 The criteria for the Selection/Appointment of Executive Directors as discussed above are the same criteria used for reappointment. (ii) Non-Executive Directors The procedure for the Selection/Appointment of Non-Executive Directors as discussed above is also adopted in case of reappointment.
 The criteria for the Selection/Appointment of Non-Executive Directors as discussed above are the same criteria used for reappointment. (iii) Independent Directors The procedure for the Selection/Appointment of Independent Directors a discussed above is also adopted in case of re-appointment.
 The criteria for the Selection/Appointment of Independent Directors as discussed above are the same criteria used for reappointment.
 However, in reappointment, the provisions on term limits of directors as provided in SEC Memorandum Circular No. 9, series of 2011, is taken into account. c.
-Permanent Disqualifi I Annual the fell to the time (i) Executive Directors The Executive Director will be considered resigned from office and will no longer be considered for nomination and election as director in the succeeding annual stockholders' meeting of the Company.
-Any of the following shall be a ground for permanent disqualification of a director of the Company: • Any person convicted by final judgment or order by a competent judicial or administrative body of any crime that (a)

-the involves purchase or sale of securities, as defined in the Securities Regulation Code; (b) arises out of the person's conduct as an underwriter. broker, dealer, investment adviser, principal, distributor, mutual fund dealer, futures commission merchant, commodity trading advisor, or floor broker; or (c) arises out of his fiduciary relationship with a bank, quasi-bank, trust company, investment house or as an affiliated person of any of them;
+Permanent Disqualifi cation (i) Executive Directors The Executive Director will be considered resigned from office and will no longer be considered for nomination and election as director in the succeeding annual stockholders' meeting of the Company.
+Any of the following shall be a ground for permanent disqualification of a director of the Company: • Any person convicted by final judgment or order by a competent judicial or administrative body of any crime that (a) involves the purchase or sale of securities, as defined in the Securities Regulation Code; (b) arises out of the person's conduct as an underwriter, broker, dealer, investment adviser, principal, distributor, mutual fund dealer, futures commission merchant, commodity trading advisor, or floor

-Any person who, by reason of misconduct, after hearing, permanently enjoined by a final judgment or order of the SEC or any court administrative body of competent jurisdiction from: (a) acting as underwriter, broker, dealer, investment adviser, principal, distributor, mutual fund dealer, futures commission merchant, commodity trading advisor, or floor broker; or (b) acting as director or officer of a bank, quasibank, trust company, investment house, or investment company; (c) engaging in or continuing any conduct or practice any of the capacities mentioned in both (a) and (b) of this paragraph, willfully violating the laws that govern securities and banking activities.
+- broker; or (c) arises out of his fiduciary relationship with a bank, quasi-bank, trust company, investment house or as an affiliated person of any of them; - Any person who, by reason misconduct, after hearing, permanently enjoined by a final judgment or order of the SEC or any court administrative body of competent jurisdiction from: (a) acting as an underwriter, broker, dealer, investment principal, adviser, distributor, mutual fund dealer, futures commission merchant, commodity trading advisor, or floor broker; or (b) acting as director or officer of a bank, quasibank, trust company, investment house, or investment company; (c) engaging in or continuing any conduct or practice any of the capacities mentioned in both (a) and (b) of this paragraph, willfully violating the laws that govern securities and banking activities.

-The disqualification shall also apply if such person is currently the subject of an order of the SEC or any court administrative revoking denying, suspending any registration, license or permit issued to him under the Corporation Code, Securities Regulation Code or any other law administered by the SEC or Bangko Sentral ng Pilipinas ("BSP"), or under any rule or regulation issued by the SEC or BSP, or has otherwise been restrained from engaging in any activity involving securities and banking; or such person is currently the subject of an effective order self-regulatory of а organization suspending or expelling him from membership, participation or association with a member or participant of the organization;
+The disqualification shall also apply if such person is

+currently the subject of an order of the SEC or any court administrative body denying, revoking or suspending any registration, license or permit issued to him under the Corporation Code, Securities Regulation Code or any other law administered by the SEC or Bangko Sentral ng Pilipinas ("BSP"), or under any rule or regulation issued by the SEC or BSP, or has otherwise been restrained from engaging in any activity involving securities and banking; or such person is currently the subject of an effective order self-regulatory organization suspending or him expelling from membership, participation or association with a member or participant of the organization;